Electronic Aids for Daily Living

 Automatic deadbolt openers are ideal for those who have trouble manipulating keys to open locks.
 Plus, it’s easier to change a key code than to chase down stray keys from former caregivers.

-- August Smart Lock: Use your Bluetooth to provide secure access to your home without keys or codes.
-Purchasing the August Connect enables Wifi control.
-Phone connects via Bluetooth and Wi-Fi, with 4 AA batteries if Wi-Fi goes down.
-A Aesigned to work with pre-existing deadbolt, replaces the interior portion of existing deadbolt.
-SUnlock/lock remotely from your phone anywhere you can connect to internet.
+- August Smart Lock: Uses Bluetooth to provide secure access to your home without keys or codes.
+Phone connects via Bluetooth and Wi-Fi and runs on 4 AA batteries.
+Designed to work with a pre-existing deadbolt, it replaces the interior portion of an existing deadbolt.
+Unlock/lock remotely from your phone anywhere you have access to the internet using August Connect.
+You can also provide virtual keys to friends and caregivers.
+Note: Your door must line up properly for the lock to engage.
+This device provides an alert through the app and a flashing red light on the lock when its batteries are low.

-- Lockitron Bolt: Replaces your existing dead bolt.
+- Lockitron Bolt: Replaces your existing dead bolt so you can operate your lock via your iOS or Android phone.
 Uses Bluetooth low energy so it will keep working during a power failure or Internet outage.
-Purchasing the Lockitron Bridge allows for Wifi access.
+You can access the Lockitron Bridge while you're away from home and also can provide virtual keys to others.

 Wi-Fi Video-Enabled Door Bell

 - Ring: Allows you to see and speak with visitors from anywhere in the world by streaming live audio and video of your home's front doorstep directly to the free app.
-Motion sensors detect movement up to 30 feet and HD video recording stores all recorded footage which can be accessed via the app.
+Enabled motion sensors detect movement up to 30 feet, and HD video recording stores all recorded footage, which can be accessed via the app.

 Some cable companies offer free, downloadable apps that allow you to remotely control your cable box through a smart device.
 You can even control channel selection, power and volume.
 Check with your cable company or where you purchase your apps for details.